isomerpages/mlaw-corp/news/speeches/_posts/2025-06-30-post-Opening Speech by Minister for Law Edwin Tong SC at SIAC China Conference 2025.md

 b.
 These institutions are being chosen even in contracts involving non-Asian parties.
 At SIAC, for example, cases filed in 2024 came from 72 different jurisdictions, two-thirds of those 72 came from outside Asia.</p>

 {:start="11"}
-11. Finally, Asian arbitrators are being appointed with increasing frequency, not only by both Asian institutions but also by non-Asian ones.
+11. <u>Finally</u>, Asian arbitrators are being appointed with increasing frequency, not only by both Asian institutions but also by non-Asian ones.

 <p style="margin-left: 40px">
 a.
 Their reputation for skills, expertise, competence, impartiality, and efficient case management is increasingly recognised globally, even in very complex investor-state disputes.</p>